Stage Two - Wānaka Lakefront Development Plan

 The existing bund along the lakefront will be flattened and the lawn will be irrigated.

-Temporary road closure
+Temporary one lane road closure

 Pedestrian and cyclist access